Policy: Operating Purchases for Non-Personnel & Non-Grant Goods and Services

 All purchase orders must be approved by the Vice President responsible for the departments in her or his scope of supervision.
 The purchase orders must then be sent to the Controller for review.
 The Controller will forward all purchase orders that are acceptable to the CFO for approval.
 The CFO then forwards all purchase orders of $1000 or more to the President for final approval.

-All purchase orders must have an attached cover memo that explains the nature and business purpose of the purchase.
+All purchase orders must have information included in the “explanation” field that explains the nature and business purpose of the purchase.
 Purchase orders with inadequate explanations will be returned to the issuer.
 In addition, the purchase order must be accompanied by a form of documentation that supports the cost (e.g. an estimate from a printer, an estimate for labor services, an order form).

 Upon final approval, the Business Office will process the purchase order for payment and return the approved purchase order to the issuer.
 The Business Office will not deal directly with the vendors for processing the purchase order.